Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Related Work

 \subsection{Contact-implicit Approach with Direct Transcription Method}

-The contact-implicit approach, which incorporates contact dynamics into the direct transcription method for trajectory optimization, has been studied~\citep{Posa1,Manchester2,patel,moura2022non}.
-The contact impulse is treated as an optimization variable alongside state and control inputs.
-Therefore, the complementarity constraints are explicitly utilized for modeling the Signorini condition and Coulomb friction to enforce physically feasible contact motion.
-This approach formulates the problem as a mathematical program with complementarity constraints (MPCC), known for its challenging nature due to the ill-posedness of the constraints.
-Consequently, relaxation methods are often employed to make these constraints more tractable for convergence and exploration of mode selections~\citep{Manchester2,patel}.
-Similarly, a penalty approach is adopted, utilizing an objective function to ensure the feasibility of the contact dynamics~\citep{mordatch2012contact,mordatch2012discovery}.
-However, the application of relaxation or penalty methods implies the possibility of infeasible contact motions, such as the relaxation applied to the Signorini condition, allowing contact forces to act at a non-zero distance.
-Consequently, it becomes essential to gradually tighten the relaxation variable as convergence to ensure feasible motions.
-These approaches generate various multi-contact motions without a priori contact mode sequences.
-However, due to the computationally expensive search for multiple-contact combinations and their poor convergence properties, these methods are typically used for offline motion generations.
+The contact-implicit approach with direct transcription method has been studied~\citep{Posa1,Manchester2,patel,moura2022non}.
+The contact impulse is optimized alongside state and control inputs, serving as an optimization variable.
+Therefore, the complementarity constraints are employed to model the Signorini condition and Coulomb friction, enforcing physically feasible contact motion.
+This approach formulates the problem as a mathematical program with complementarity constraints (MPCC), known for its challenging ill-posedness of the constraints.
+Consequently, relaxation methods \citep{Manchester2,patel} and penalty approaches \citep{mordatch2012contact,mordatch2012discovery,kurtz2023inverse} could be employed to make these constraints more tractable for convergence.
+However, applying relaxation or penalty methods may lead to infeasible contact motions, such as allowing contact forces to act at a non-zero distance, necessitating gradual tightening of relaxation variables for feasible motions.
+While these approaches generate various multi-contact motions without a priori contact mode sequences, their computational complexity and poor convergence often lead to their use for offline motion generations.